-Meteolien offers specific studies for wind farms that are no longer under a purchase obligation, for which repowering will enable them to optimize their future production with the new generations of turbines.
+Meteolien offers specific studies for wind farms that are no longer under a purchase obligation, for which repowering will enable them to optimize their future production while combining them with the new generations of turbines.

 According to ADEME, in France, repowering could reach from 0.8 to 1 GW/year between 2020 and 2030.
 This means that more than 500 turbines within the range of 750kW-1MW could potentially be repowered between 2019 and 2038.

 Most of the turbines in these parks at the end of the cycle are in the range of 750kW-1MW, and with sizes around 50m for the hub and between 40 and 60m for rotors.